UKCloud/documentation/articles/vmware/vmw-how-manage-vcd-permissions.md

 ### API Only role

-UKCloud have created an **API Only** role that restricts users with vCloud Director permissions to accessing vCloud Director solely via the API, with no GUI access.
+UKCloud have created an **API Only** role that restricts users with vCloud Director/VMware Cloud Director permissions to accessing vCloud Director/VMware Cloud Director solely via the API, with no GUI access.

 > [!NOTE]
-> The **API Only** role must be selected in addition to one of the vCloud Director roles (Admin, Catalogue Author, vApp Author, vApp User or Console Only); you should not select the API Only role on its own.
+> The **API Only** role must be selected in addition to one of the vCloud Director/VMware Cloud Director roles (Admin, Catalogue Author, vApp Author, vApp User or Console Only); you should not select the API Only role on its own.

 ## Feedback